The majorant method for the fermionic effective action: Hamilton-Jacobi theory and the proof of Theorem

 \end{appendices}

-{\bf Acknowledgement. } The authors would like to thank David Brydges for his insightful comments and suggestions on the content of this paper.
+{\bf Acknowledgement. } The authors would like to thank David Brydges for his insightful comments and suggestions on the content of this paper, and the referee for pointing out \cite{Greenblatt}.
 WK would like to thank Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\' ogico (CNPq) for the financial support during his PhD.
 This study was financed in part by the Coordena\c c\~ ao de Aperfei\c coamento de Pessoal de N\' ivel Superior (CAPES) - Finance Code 001.
 This work is supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg STRUCTURES Cluster of Excellence).

+The authors declare no competing interests.
+No datasets were generated or analysed during the current study.